uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 (more or less what is in the current -02 draft, edit as needed)

+## Motivation

+- The need for unique IDs in applications is great
+- It really shouldn't be over-specified.
+Application requirements are vastly different.
+Generated values should generally just be opaque.
+- But, it is helpful to have a document which explains the tradeoffs and gives guidance
+- And provides for backward compatability with RFC4122.

 ## Summary of Changes

 - Three new UUIDs with different tradeoffs: